schweller/vs-demake-lowrezjam2023/README.md

 ## What's next

 Maybe I will update the game for a post-jam version with some improvements, maybe not.
 For instance, I would love to polish more and code proper collision avoidance.

+Have a cool idea?
+Hit me up on Twitter: https://twitter.com/inacho_